 Patients who use a cold therapy machine can miss the early symptoms of frostbite if they do not examine their skin frequently during treatment.
 Frostbite can typically be avoided if the skin is allowed to re-warm while deeper tissues stay cold.
-Unfortunately, many people have been injured because they were aware of the risk, and some have filed lawsuits.
-In December 2013, a jury awarded $12.5 million in the first cold therapy frostbite lawsuit.

 Do I Have a Texas Cold Therapy Lawsuit?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was injured by frostbite caused by a cold therapy machine, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a cold therapy lawsuit in Texas.

 The most common side effect of cold therapy machines is frostbite.
 This occurs when patients use the machines for hours at a time, delivering “continuous cold therapy” with freezing-cold water to an injury.

 Unfortunately, patients may fail to realize that the benefits of cold therapy end at 15ºC (59ºF) and the risk of frostbite, nerve damage, and skin damage increase below this temperature.